-The American College of Obstetricians and Gynecologists strongly advises against any amount of alcohol during pregnancy and states that there is no safe amount or type of alcohol use during pregnancy.
+The American College of Obstetricians and Gynecologists strongly advises against any amount of alcohol during pregnancy.
+It states that there is no safe amount or type of alcohol use during pregnancy.
 According to the American Academy of Pediatrics, prenatal alcohol exposure can damage the developing fetus and is the leading preventable cause of congenital disabilities and intellectual and neurodevelopmental disabilities.
-The Academy states that during pregnancy, no amount of alcohol intake should be considered safe; there is no safe trimester to drink alcohol; all forms of alcohol, such as beer, wine, and liquor, pose similar risks; and binge drinking poses dose-related risk to the developing fetus.
+The Academy states that during pregnancy, no amount of alcohol intake should be considered safe; there is no safe trimester to drink alcohol; all forms of alcohol, such as beer, wine, and liquor, pose similar risks; and binge drinking poses dose-related risks to the developing fetus.

 Although many people feel like an alcoholic drink in the evening helps them sleep, it doesn’t.
 Alcohol is a sedative.
 It sedates your brain, which is different from natural sleep and is marked by different brain waves.
 There are two main ways alcohol impacts your sleep.
 The first is that it fragments sleep, so you wake up often.
 When your sleep is not continuous, it is not restorative.
-The second way alcohol impacts your sleep is a powerful suppressor of REM sleep.
+The second way alcohol impacts your sleep is as a powerful suppressor of REM sleep.
 The REM stage of sleep is critical for learning, memory, emotional processing, and brain development.

-Newborn infants spend approximately two-thirds of the day asleep, about eight hours spent in REM sleep.
+Newborn infants spend approximately two-thirds of the day asleep, about eight hours in REM sleep.
 There is evidence that consuming alcohol during pregnancy or while breastfeeding will negatively affect your baby’s sleep, especially REM sleep.
 With REM sleep being critical for brain development, you need to be cautious with alcohol.

 See this episode for the evidence on alcohol during pregnancy.

 The time from getting pregnant through the first few years of your baby’s life is a huge adjustment.
 You will need to be flexible for these short phases you will be going through.
 This discussion continues in a separate episode.
-That episode will examine troubleshooting common pregnancy-related sleep issues, cover additional tools and devices, medications, melatonin, and discuss sleep as a new parent.
+That episode will examine troubleshooting common pregnancy-related sleep issues, cover additional tools and devices, medications, and melatonin, and discuss sleep as a new parent.

 Talk to Your Doctor or Midwife